 Enjoy Eger Wine Tasting

 And finally, I arrived.
 Dozens of caves wrapped around in a half-circle of a small park, each with its own wine cellar.
 Eger is known for its wines; specifically, it’s red, called Egri Bikavér.
 And it was goooood.
 I ended up buying four LITERS of Eger wine.
 I don’t even know why.
 I couldn’t take it back to London.
 I just needed to validate this trek, right?
 I don’t know, but after the Eger wine tasting, I loaded up my backpack and walked back to Eger, and then got on a train back to Budapest.

 Is Eger Worth Visiting?

 I thoroughly recommend you visit Eger for a day trip from Budapest as it is truly one of the best cities to visit in Hungary!
-Spend some time out there and walk the cobblestone streets around Dobo Square and the Basilica.
+While traveling in Budapest is wonderful, spend some time outside of it and walk the cobblestone streets around Dobo Square and the Basilica.
 Visit the cute markets where I bought honey and jam from a little old lady who smiled when I couldn’t speak a word of Hungarian.
 It’s charming and sweet and vastly different from Budapest, but distinctly Hungarian.